 Comfort and wellbeing

-Community Cancer Center is designed for your comfort, and it starts even before you walk in the door.
+Community Cancer Care and Prevention facility is designed for your comfort, and it starts even before you walk in the door.
 You’ll find plenty of parking close by and a heated walkway eliminates slippery walks in winter.

 During chemotherapy treatment, you can expect to sit comfortably in one of our specially designed recliners, some of which include heat and massage options.
 And since each cancer patient is different, we designed our treatment areas to accommodate your personal choices for privacy or company.
 Semi-private treatment areas allow conversation with neighboring patients, with the option of more privacy by simply drawing the wrap-around curtain.
-Patients who need to lie down during treatment, or just want to be alone, can use one of our private rooms.
+Patients who need to lie down during treatment, want a quiety space or who would like to bring their children, can use one of our private rooms.

-Flat-screen TVs are available on request, with Netflix streaming on the menu.
+Flat-screen TVs are available with Netflix streaming on the menu.
 We also loan iPads to our patients for their time with us.
-Or you can look out over the landscaped Healing Garden right outside the large windows, with the foothills in the background.
+Or you can look out over the landscaped Healing Garden right outside the large windows, with the foothills and the park in the background.

 People getting radiation therapy can use our new system that allows patients to check themselves in for treatments by just scanning a card.
 Our two radiation therapists work together to make sure each treatment runs precisely according to the prescribed plan and that each patient is comfortable and relaxed.
 We can schedule longer appointments for patients who need extra time to feel at ease.
 And throughout the radiation session, you can always let your therapists know how you are feeling.

 Patient comfort and safety are top priorities—and not just during the day.
 Our physicians take the time to respond to every call, even after hours, with the same prompt, reassuring attention.

 We also help you deal with the basics, such as: